magus-corp/.github/profile/README.md

 Legislinho is a transformer-based chat agent trained to assist and facilitate work with Brazilian legislation documents.
 We believe that every government should be transparent and non-reliable on foreign companies.
 Having all its sensitive data stored, processed, and worked "in-house" as opposed to sending it to an overseas server.

-*Public release date of the repository:* As soon we have a very shitty MVP.
+~*Public release date of the repository:* As soon we have a very shitty MVP.~ 03/18/2024

 ### AlcheMyst Lab - The All-in-One Tool for Magicians